 When a facial muscle becomes overactive, it results in appearance of lines or wrinkles in the overlying skin.
 These wrinkles appear at 90 degrees to the direction in which the muscle fibers run.
 Injection of Botulinum toxin A into such muscles inhibits the transmission of nerve impulses to the muscles, causing the muscle to relax.
 As the muscle relaxes, the wrinkles in the skin disappear resulting in a smoother, flawless look.

 Does Botox® Hurt?

 The procedure elicits minimal pain owing to the fact that the needles used for injecting Botox® have quite small a caliber.
-Even then, topical anesthetic (numbing agent) is administered in order to eliminate the pain.
+Even then, a topical anesthetic (a numbing agent) is administered in order to eliminate the pain.

-Application of cold packs for 10-20 minutes is another way of achieving the same effect.
-Alternatively, vibration anesthesia can also be used which employs massage technique to lessen the pain.
-The person might feel slight degree of discomfort once the effects of the anesthetic subside.
+The application of cold packs for 10-20 minutes is another way of achieving the same effect.
+Alternatively, vibration anesthesia can also be used which employs massage techniques to lessen the pain.
+The person might feel a slight degree of discomfort once the effects of the anesthetic subside.

 Botox®: Before and After

 A lot of people, especially the first-time clients, are gripped with anxiety before and after the Botox® treatment.
 Fear of what’s to come their way makes every prospective client apprehensive.

 Before the Procedure